 What Should You Blog About?

 Write about things you know about.
-Show people your knowledge and expertise, the reason you do what you do and your organization exists.
+Show people your knowledge and expertise, the reason you do what you do, and why your organization exists.

 - What you do (the product or service you provide)